Image by mostafa meraji from Pixabay

 Questions to Consider

-It is difficult to overestimate the importance of people for architecture practice, yet many organizations take architectural talent for granted.
+It is difficult to overestimate the importance of people for an architecture practice, yet many organizations take architectural talent for granted.
 To reflect on the importance of carefully organizing, empowering, and leveraging scarce architecture talent, ask yourself the following questions:

 • Consider having the roles of central architecture teams and federated architecture teams in your organization.
 How would they complement each other?